August 24, 2015

 You are not required to pay EI premiums if you control more than 40 percent of the Company’s shares, or if the employee and employer are not dealing at arm’s length.
 This would include you as majority shareholder but could also include a spouse or common-law partner, children, parents and siblings.

-However, Canada Revenue Agency will consider a related personal employment as insurable if it is reasonable to conclude that your employer would have hired a non-related person under a similar contract of employment.
+However, the Canada Revenue Agency will consider a related personal employment as insurable if it is reasonable to conclude that your employer would have hired a non-related person under a similar contract of employment.

 Registered Retirement Savings Plan (RRSP)